Tree Trimming and Shrub Pruning

 - Specialty Pruning

-Bartlett arborists can also develop and maintain formal pruning styles including pollarding, espalier, pleaching, and topiary.
-Fruit tree pruning is becoming increasingly popular as more consumers grow apples, pears, citrus, and other fruit bearing plants in their gardens.
-Vista pruning, which is judicious removal of branches to enhance a specific view from a defined location, is also frequently performed especially for consumers with homes near mountains or the shore.
+Bartlett arborists can also develop and maintain formal styles including pollarding, espalier, pleaching, and topiary.
+Fruit tree pruning techniques are becoming increasingly popular as more consumers grow fruit bearing plants in their gardens.
+Vista pruning is judicious removal of branches to enhance a specific view.
+This is frequently performed for consumers with homes near mountains or the shore.

 Pruning removes older growth as well as new shoots.
 Because cuts are made deeper into the crown, the plant has a "looser" informal and natural appearance that can be maintained according to the plant species or variety.
 Because pruning removes some older branches, a specific size can be maintained for the space allotted for them.

 Shearing is appropriate for formal gardens and for hedges.
 However for individual plants pruning is the better technique to sustain plant health and appearance over time.

 We specialize in a variety of services.
 Our aim is to deliver the top level of customer service based on your requests.

 - When is the best time of the year to prune?

 - When is the best time to have my peach tree and cherry tree pruned?

 - I have a large Ash tree in the center of my back yard.
 Since normal leaf growth is largely on outer third of the limbs, would it benefit the tree to shorten some limbs occasionally to encourage more growth closer to the center and reduce weight on the outer limbs?
 I have seen a larger ash in our neighborhood with so much weight on outer limbs that the tree split.